Micro Channel architecture

-Micro Channel architecture, or the Micro Channel bus, is a proprietary 16- or 32-bit parallel computer bus introduced by IBM in 1987 which was used on PS/2 and other computers until the mid-1990s.
+Micro Channel architecture, or the Micro Channel bus, is a proprietary 16- or 32-bit parallel computer bus publicly introduced by IBM in 1987, which was used on PS/2 and other computers until the mid-1990s.
 Its name is commonly abbreviated as "MCA", although not by IBM.
-In IBM products, it superseded the ISA bus and was itself subsequently superseded by the PCI bus architecture.
+In IBM products, it superseded the ISA bus and was itself superseded by the PCI bus architecture.

 Background

 The development of Micro Channel was driven by both technical and business pressures.

 Technology

 The IBM AT bus, which later became known as the Industry Standard Architecture (ISA) bus, had a number of technical design limitations, including: